wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 1. Fully associative data placement enabled by Hotpads is convenient for implementing data compression, since compressed objects can be placed anywhere without gaps in-between.
 This reduces both internal and external fragmentation.

+2. Tagless lookup, non-unified address space and pointer rewriting are all existing mechanisms in Hotpads.
+These techniques can be leveraged conveniently for data compression as well, since object movement is common in compressed cache architectures (called "compaction", which is usually done within the segmented data array of a cache set).

 This paper proposes Zippads and COCO, a compression framework built on an object-based memory hierarchy with object-aware